 Interest expense.
-For the year ended December 31, 2021, we incurred total interest expense of approximately \$79.5 million.
-We capitalized approximately \$4.8 million of our interest expense on certain qualifying projects for the year ended December 31, 2021 and expensed the remaining \$74.7 million to operations.
-For the year ended December 31, 2020, we incurred total interest expense of approximately \$82.2 million.
-We capitalized \$5.5 million of our interest expense on certain qualifying projects for the year ended December 31, 2020 and expensed the remaining \$76.7 million to operations.
+For the year ended December 31, 2023, we incurred total interest expense of approximately \$143.7 million.
+We capitalized approximately \$22.2 million of our interest expense on certain qualifying projects for the year ended December 31, 2023 and expensed the remaining \$121.5 million to operations.
+For the year ended December 31, 2022, we incurred total interest expense of approximately \$77.2 million.
+We capitalized approximately \$10.1 million of our interest expense on certain qualifying projects for the year ended December 31, 2022 and expensed the remaining \$67.2 million to operations.
+The increase in interest expense for the year ended December 31, 2023 is a result of borrowings under the Credit Agreement that were used in connection with the Advance Acquisition, borrowings under the San Mateo Credit Facility, the issuance of the 2028 Notes in April 2023 and the significant increase in interest rates between the two periods.